victorvicto/myMiniCP/userguide/source/minicp.rst

-Although you can already probably guess how it is implemented, we invite you to read the code of :javaref:`minicp.reversible.ReversibleContext` to learn more about the implementation of the ``pop`` operation.
+Although you can already probably guess how it is implemented, we invite you to read the code of :javaref:`minicp.reversible.State` to learn more about the implementation of the ``pop`` operation.